paanda-io/paanda-docs-public/srs-api/08-targets.md

 - Basic types
   - `get` (default with cache respect) Returns JSON
   - `post` (always new data ) Returns JSON
-  - `object` Returns JSON as object "DaTA NODE" `command.type=single` for object NOT array
+  - `object` Returns JSON as array of objects in `data` node
+    -  `command.type=single` will convert to object not array
+    -  `command.type=header` will convert to object not array
   - `xlsx` Excel  returns application/octet-stream
   - `html` Tables printout friendly, only columns with  export=true by default or desktop=true
   - `html-all-coll` All columns